agentis-publishing/page/README.md

-# Agentis Biology - Neobrutalist Scientific Journal
+# Scientific Publishing with Agentis

-A peer-reviewed, AI-assisted, open-access journal built with Next.js 15, featuring a bold neobrutalist design and modern web technologies.
+A peer-reviewed, human-assisted, open-access journal built with Next.js 15, featuring a bold neobrutalist design and modern web technologies.

 ## 🚀 Features